FireOfEpicness/quicktouch/README.md

 # quicktouch
-It is an awesome unity phone game.
+It is a simple unity phone game.